Tsffish/BedwarsRandomJoin/README.md

 # BedwarsRandomJoin

-A Addon for BedwarsRel, allow you to randomly join a game or choose any game
+A Addon for BedwarsRel, allow you to randomly join a game or choose any game in menu

 Depend: BedwarsRel

 Functions:
 - Randomly join a game
 - Choose any game In Menu

+## Commands:
+- /bwrj				  - Display this help information.
+- /bwrj reload 		  - Reload configuration file.
+- /bwrj open {player} - Open menu for a specific player or open for you.
+- /bwrj join {player} - RandomJoin for a specific player or randomjoin for you.

 ## Usage:
 Usage: